 Hi David- What about the articles that say collagen (COL) and collagen peptides causes pancreatic cancer and other cancers?
 Nancy

 Thanks for reaching out.
 I am replying to your question via email because the website is limited in linking, etc.

 According to the article linked below, collagen is a component of many, (maybe all?) types of solid tumors.
-The article does not say that collagen causes cancer or that collagen spurs cancer.
+The article does not say that collagen causes cancer or that collagen spurs/increases cancer.
 The article says that collagen and cancer interact.
-Considering how much collagen is in the human body, it seems normal for collagen to be a component of solid tumors.
+Considering how much collagen is in the human body, it is to be expected that collagen is a component of solid tumors.

 Scrolling to the conclusions portion of the article at the very bottom of the article, it says that collagen is a double edges sword.
 In short, collagen may be both a positive and a negative.

 In my case, I am a long-term survivor of a blood cancer called multiple myeloma.